-(a) For the purposes of this rule 5.3:

-establish a connection includes modify an existing connection or alter plant but does not include alterations to generating plant in the circumstances set out in clause 5.3.9.

-- (b) A Registered Participant or person intending to become a Registered Participant who wishes to establish a connection to a network must follow the procedures in this rule 5.3. - (c) A Generator wishing to alter connected generating plant must comply with clause 5.3.9. - (d) AEMO must comply with clause 5.3.11 in relation to requests to change normal voltage. - (e) For connection to a transmission network, there may be more than one Connection Applicant in relation to a connection where there are different persons developing and owning contestable IUSA components, dedicated connection assets and Transmission Network User facilities in relation to that connection.
+- (a) For the purposes of this rule 5.3: - establish a connection includes modify an existing connection or alter plant but does not include alterations to generating plant in the circumstances set out in clause 5.3.9. - (b) A Registered Participant or person intending to become a Registered Participant who wishes to establish a connection to a network must follow the procedures in this rule 5.3. - (c) A Generator wishing to alter connected generating plant must comply with clause 5.3.9. - (d) AEMO must comply with clause 5.3.11 in relation to requests to change normal voltage. - (e) For connection to a transmission network, there may be more than one Connection Applicant in relation to a connection where there are different persons developing and owning contestable IUSA components, dedicated connection assets and Transmission Network User facilities in relation to that connection.

-5.3.1A Application of rule to connection of embedded generating units non-registered embedded generator has the same meaning as in clause 5A.A.1.
+5.3.1A Application of rule to connection of embedded generating units

+- (a) For the purposes of this clause 5.3.1A; - non-registered embedded generator has the same meaning as in clause 5A.A.1. - (b) If a Connection Applicant wishes to connect an embedded generating unit, then: